TWRogers/twrogers.github.io/_posts/2019-08-07-making-a-jekyll-blog-on-github-pages.md

 further_reading: [["Blog Repo", "https://github.com/TWRogers/twrogers.github.io"], ["Rouge", "http://rouge.jneen.net/"], ["Syntax Highlighting", "https://mycyberuniverse.com/en-gb/syntax-highlighting-jekyll.html"], ["TOC", "https://github.com/allejo/jekyll-toc"], ["Cover Template", "https://getbootstrap.com/docs/4.0/examples/cover/#"]]
 ---
 ## GitHub Pages
 [GitHub Pages](https://pages.github.com/) offers a great, free, way of hosting your personal website or blog.
-Most other free services I've encountered have slow page loading times, force you to display heavy advertising, or give you a really horrible url.
-GitHub Pages also has the advantage of showing potential employers and recruiters that you developed the website yourself, and didn't just throw your content into a website generator.
+Most other free services I've encountered have **slow response times**, force you to display **horrendous advertising**, or do not allow you to use your own domain name.

+It is surprising, therefore, that GitHub Pages does not even feature in most [free webhost reviews](https://www.ukwebhostreview.com/free-web-hosting/).
+This is likely due to GitHub Pages being slightly more challenging to host more complex sites such as blogs.

-However, serving a blog using GitHub Pages can be difficult.
+Serving a blog using GitHub Pages can be difficult.
 Blogs often require some basic database system for storing data on the blog post, including information such as:

 * Author
 * Title